New Hampshire's congressional districts

-New Hampshire is divided into 2 congressional districts, each represented by a member of the United States House of Representatives.
+New Hampshire is divided into two congressional districts, each represented by a member of the United States House of Representatives.

-The districts are currently represented in the 118th United States Congress by 2 Democrats.
+The districts are currently represented in the 118th United States Congress by two Democrats.

 Current districts and representatives

-List of members of the United States House delegation from New Hampshire, their terms, their district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 2 members, both Democrats.
+This is a list of United States representatives from New Hampshire, their terms, their district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of two members, both Democrats.

+Historical Results

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of New Hampshire, presented chronologically.
 All redistricting events that took place in New Hampshire between 1973 and 2013 are shown.
 District numbers are represented by the map fill colors.